 People with an abrasive personality often have certain traits that others might find appealing: they’re usually extremely intelligent, with a passion for perfection and accuracy.
 They’re also usually very driven and highly dependable to get any job done.

-This perfectionism also drives their competitiveness which, on a good day, allows the team to get their deliverables done, but on a bad day, just makes everyone feel horrible for not matching the high standards they’ve set.
+In an upper management environment, perfectionism also drives competitiveness which, on a good day, allows a team to get their deliverables done, but on a bad day, just makes everyone feel horrible for not matching the high standards they’ve set.

-As mentioned above, people with abrasive personalities are very competitive, which means they can often hold grudges against their “rivals”, or anyone who doesn’t live up to their standards.
-Not only does this often result in hurtful words being thrown out, it can also lead them to undercut certain work processes just to ‘beat’ their rivals (even though, ideally, everyone in the company is working towards the same goal).
+As mentioned above, people with abrasive personalities are very competitive, which means they can often hold grudges against their “rivals,” or anyone who doesn’t live up to their standards.
+Not only does this often result in hurtful words being said, it can also lead them to undercut certain work processes just to “beat” their rivals (even though, ideally, everyone in the company is working toward the same goal).

-In fact, there’s a big chance that should their most toxic traits be stoked, they can start treating people at work unfairly, leading to bigger issues along the way.
+There’s a big chance that should their most toxic traits be stoked; they can start treating people at work unfairly, leading to bigger issues along the way.

 That’s because the person with an abrasive personality is also insecure: in group settings, they often try to dominate the conversation, leading it to topics that they’re familiar with, sharing their opinions about those issues, and just generally propping themselves up to be experts in what they’re talking about.
 All because they don’t feel adequate enough.

 Simply put, you can’t: people with an abrasive personality need to realize on their own that their actions are putting people off.
-While some traits –like their intelligence, their tenacity, and their passion to perfect what they do –are a boon to any group, they need to learn how to rein it in and not let those personality traits go to an extreme.
+Although some traits –like their intelligence, tenacity and passion to perfect what they do –are a boon to any group, they need to learn how to rein it in and not let those personality traits go to an extreme.

 While it shouldn’t be your job to put up with someone who’s terrible for your mental health (make them read Harry Potter if they want to be better people, seriously), there are certain steps you can take to make life with a person with an abrasive personality be more bearable:

-- Understand that this person’s annoying traits –whether it’s being loud and inappropriate or being mean and hurtful –come from a place of deep anxieties, self-doubts, and insecurities.
+- Understand that this person’s annoying traits – from being loud and inappropriate to being mean and hurtful –come from a place of deep anxieties, self-doubts, and insecurities.

-Working with a person with an abrasive personality isn’t easy, but if they’re willing to listen, to learn, and ultimately, to improve as people, then you’ll start seeing all the positive aspects they bring to the table, and maybe, just maybe, you might even see a potential friend.
+Working with a person, in upper or mid management, with an abrasive personality isn’t easy, but if they’re willing to listen, to learn and ultimately, to improve as people, then you’ll start seeing all the positive aspects they bring to the table, and maybe, just maybe, you may even see a potential friend.